07 Jul 2019

 And how about, “Others who suffered mocking, flogging, chains, imprisonment, stoning, being sawn in two, being killed with the sword?
 How about those who are destitute, afflicted, mistreated, wondering about in the deserts and mountains and dens and caves?”
 [Hebrews 11:36-38]

 Were they suffering all these things because they believe that life will be good on earth for them?
 All the diseases will be eliminated?
 All the enemies will be eliminated?
 All their lives would be smooth and easy right here?
 Did they believe that?
-“And all these, though commended through their faith did not receive what was promised.”
+Oh no. “And all these, though commended through their faith did not receive what was promised.”
 [Hebrews 11:39]

 So when Christianity, when churches, when preachers tell you, “Hope in God, life will be okay here.”
 I'm, I'm telling you, “That's not quite the message.”
 The message of the Bible is - that life here is not going to be easy.
 You will have to die to self, deny yourself but it's okay because when Jesus comes, it will be okay then.
 That's what hope is - confident expectation of all the future good God has promised in Christ Jesus.